skeeto/skeeto.github.com/tools/index.md

 ### [pngattach][]

-Attaches source scripts to PNG images so that they do not become separated.
+Attaches source scripts to PNG images so that [they do not become separated][png].
 Behaves similar to archival programs like `tar`.
 Highly portable, with optional zlib dependency.

     $ dot -Tpng graph.dot | pngattach graph.dot >graph.png